1000+

 For How Long One Should Keep Business Tax Records & Receipts?
 [Infographic]

-Last updated: 17 Aug, 2023 By | 6 Minutes Read
+Last updated: 25 Oct, 2023 By | 6 Minutes Read

 Now, let us throw some light on the IRS regulations.
-There are a lot of tax records and receipts which are mandatory for the businesses to keep for a few years, and most of the business owners do not even know about it.
+There are a lot of tax records and receipts that are mandatory for businesses to keep for a few years, and most of the business owners do not even know about it.
 They are of the view that they do not need to maintain financial records after they have filed the taxes for the financial year.
 However, it is not true as IRS can demand a copy of your financial records at any time during the specified years against the financial record type.
-This means that it is a must for the businesses to keep records as per the specified years by IRS to avoid any kind of penalty.
-The reason business owners fail to keep compliance with most of the IRS regulations is because they lack the time and expertise to understand the complexity of the same.
+This means that it is a must for businesses to keep records as per the specified years by the IRS to avoid any kind of penalty.
+The reason business owners fail to keep in compliance with most of the IRS regulations is that they lack the time and expertise to understand the complexity of the same.

 How Long One Should Keep Business Tax Records